elastic/eui/wiki/contributing-to-eui/developing/creating-icons.md

 _**Note on 3rd-party / custom SVGs**_
 - The `EuiIcon` component accepts external references to custom SVG files, so you can maintain the icon in your consuming application.
-- This practice should also be sued for any **3rd-party logos**.
+- This practice should also be used for any **3rd-party logos**.
 For a number of reasons, the EUI team as moved away from maintaining a set of 3rd party logos.
 Please use the custom SVG option going forward.

 ## Design the icon